alexbull1999/MaiSON_Chatbot/docs/architecture.md

 ## Overview

 The MaiSON Chatbot is a microservice-based application designed to handle property-related inquiries and provide intelligent responses.
 The system is built using FastAPI and follows a modular architecture for maintainability and scalability.
+It supports both general property inquiries and bidirectional communication between buyers and sellers.

 ## Core Components